 In previous releases, PhixFlow could only inherit its case-matching behaviour from its underlying database.
 For SQL Server databases, PhixFlow filters were, and still are, always case-insensitive.
 However, for other databases (Oracle and MariaDB) PhixFlow searches were case-sensitive by default.
-This release introduces the ability to apply a filters so that it matches strings regardless of their capitalisation.
+This release introduces the ability to apply a filter so that it matches strings regardless of their capitalisation.
 You can select this on an attribute (data column) or when you create the filter.

 Further Performance Improvements